Bilibili: Account suspension

 On 26 February 2017, an account blocking function was launched to regulate the website's content and users.
-Offensive comment can be deleted by administrators and offenders would be penalised.
+Offensive comments can be deleted by administrators and offenders would be penalised.
 Accounts could be suspended temporarily or permanently, depending on the severity of the offence.
 On 15 June 2017, Bilibili launched a "discipline committee", allowing members to arbitrate reports of violations in some communities and decide whether the behaviour is illegal, and vote on the penalty.

 Upload and review

 Bilibili does not allow duplicate videos, but does allow high-resolution and lower-resolution versions of the same content.
 Similar to other Chinese video sharing websites, Bilibili is subject to strict censorship.
 As of 10 February 2017, individual users are prohibited from uploading videos regarding politics, with only certified bodies allowed to upload political content.

+Bilibili Sports

+Bilibili airs a sports programming entitled Bilibili Sports, the sports division of the Bilibili.
+Bilibili via Bilibili Sports officially obtained broadcasting rights for Meiji Yasuda J1 League for Southeast Asian countries excluding Thailand starts 2024 season.
+HIGHSPEED Étoile and F1 also aired in the same year.

 Community

-Bilibili's official mascots are elected by its community, Bili-tans, named "22" and "33".